 If you would like to become a Community Care program volunteer, or perhaps you are in need of help, contact a Program Coordinator.
 A recruitment process applies to volunteers, and assessment of potential clients to determine eligibility.

-The St John Circle of Friends and Community Care Program in South Australia is funded by the State Government HACC Program, the Australian Government Commonwealth HACC Services and St John SA.
+The St John Circle of Friends and Community Care Program in South Australia is funded by the State Government Department of Communities and Social Inclusion SA HACC Program and the Australian Government Commonwealth Home Support Program (CHSP) and St John SA.

 Help available through the St John Community Care Program is free of charge to the client, and volunteers may receive reimbursement for some out of pocket expenses.

 Community Care Information Guide - English